robertzhidealx/cs466-project/README.md

 ### Search Engine

-Run the CLI app via `python3 query.py`.
+Run the CLI app via `python3 query.py` or from within the venv, `python query.py`.

 To run the Web app, first enter the venv and start the backend server: